Cambridge University A.F.C.: Club establishment

 Meanwhile, within the university the 1860s witnessed the foundation of a formalised Cambridge University Association Football Club (CUAFC); the university club had previously been a somewhat ad hoc mix of students from Trinity and Jesus.
 Once Oxford had followed suit, there was immediate talk of a Varsity match, and on 30 March 1874 the two Universities first met.
 Although the Light Blues succumbed 1–0, they were to dominate their Oxford counterparts until the end of the century.

 In 1882, and CUAFC were still playing on Parker's Piece.
 A meeting of the Club concluded that it would be advisable to buy a ground, for Parker's Piece was not appropriate "owing to the fact that anyone can walk across and about the ground during the game".
-But it was not until 1895, however, that they were able to acquire Grange Road, in tandem with the Rugby Club, for £4,300.
+But it was not until 1895, that they were able to acquire Grange Road, in tandem with the Rugby Club, for £4,300.
 They were still paying it off until just before the First World War.
 Grange Road remains the university ground, although it was joined by Fenner's in 1975.

 The 1883 side was the first team to introduce the "pyramid" 2–3–5 formation (two defenders, three midfield, and five strikers).
 Following the success of the "Cambridge pyramid" this formation became the norm for all football teams.